Recruitment Metrics

 By tracking and analyzing the attrition rate, you can identify areas for improvement, implement strategies to retain top talent, and ultimately create a more stable and engaged workforce.

-When it comes to building a successful team and company, quality of hire is everything.
+When building a successful team and company, quality of hire is everything.

 Quality of hire metrics assess the performance and success of new hires within their first year, providing valuable insights into the effectiveness of your hiring process and the impact of your recruitment efforts.